anzaldoivan/qa-frameworks-templates/README.md

 - **Parallel execution:** Playwright's default feature for faster execution across multiple browsers.
 - **Prettier:** Code linting and formatting with Prettier.
 You can use the command `npx prettier . --write` to fix any formatting issues you may have
 - **TypeScript:** Strongly typed programming language that builds on JavaScript.
+- **Github Pages:** You can check out a demo of GH Pages Report at [anzaldoivan.github.io/qa-frameworks-templates/](https://anzaldoivan.github.io/qa-frameworks-templates/)

 ## Test Cases